stayupthetree/mylar2kapowarr/README.md

 2. **File Permission Issues**
    - Ensure the script has write access to Kapowarr's root directory
    - Check file permissions on both Mylar and Kapowarr directories
+   - For Docker users: Make sure the host path specified in `root` matches your Docker volume mapping

 3. **Rate Limiting**
    - If you encounter API rate limits, increase the `delay` in config.json